AttoMap-310

 Goniometer Stage

-AttoMap-310 can achieve near-grazing incidences on samples.
-This maximizes solid angle of collection of the detector and the x-ray interaction with thin samples, leading to substantially faster acquisition times.
-By rotating the sample through a patent-pending approach called Computed Laminography X-ray Fluorescence Imaging (CL-XRFI), high resolution can be achieved even when acquiring at low incidence angles.
-Another benefit of variable angle acquisitions is that diffraction peaks from crystalline materials, such as silicon wafers, can be completely avoided.
+AttoMap-310 can achieve near-grazing incidences on samples, maximizing the detector’s solid angle of collection and enhancing the x-ray interaction with thin samples.
+This results in substantially faster acquisition times.
+By rotating the sample through a patent-pending approach called Computed Laminography X-ray Fluorescence Imaging (CL-XRFI), high resolution can be maintained even when at low incidence angles.
+Another advantage of variable-angle acquisitions is the ability to completely avoid diffraction peaks from crystalline materials, such as silicon wafers.

 Vacuum Enclosure

-AttoMap-310 is enclosed in vacuum chamber capable of environments down to below 10^-4 Torr.
+AttoMap-310 is enclosed in a vacuum chamber capable of achieving environments down to below 10⁻⁴ Torr.
 This is critical for trace-level (<1%) quantification of low atomic number elements, such as organic contaminants.
-In comparison, systems with lower vacuum or helium environments can only detect large concentrations of organic materials because the low x-ray energies of these elements (for example, carbon is only 282 eV) are quickly attenuated by the presence of even a small number of atoms between the sample and the detector.
+In comparison, systems with lower vacuum levels or helium environments can only detect large concentrations of organic materials because the low x-ray energies of these elements (for example, carbon is only 282 eV) are quickly attenuated by even a small number of atoms between the sample and the detector.

 Software